vimeo/nagios-cloudwatch-plugin/README.txt

 		  --divisor-statistic {Average,Sum,SampleCount,Maximum,Minimum}
 		                        ratio mode: statistic used to evaluate metric of the divisor
-		  -w RANGE, --warning RANGE
+		  --delta DELTA         time in seconds to build a delta mesurement -w RANGE, --warning RANGE
 		                        warning if threshold is outside RANGE
 		  -c RANGE, --critical RANGE